Wu-jun/learngit/readme.txt

-Git learning
+Git learning.
 Git is free software.
-i wrote git. haha
+just for testing.